-- a) Interpreting the query transported by the collecting agents, and inferring a probable set of domains able to answer the query.
-We will call this task information retrieval into the GDSS. - b) Maintaining and up dating their KB by means of a learning process that uses the information, which is carried out by the collecting agents after finishing their travel.
+a) Interpreting the query transported by the collecting agents, and inferring a probable set of domains able to answer the query.
+We will call this task Domain Information Retrieval into the GDSS.

+b) Maintaining and up dating their KB by means of a learning process that uses the information, carried out by the collecting agents after finishing their travel.

-An interface between the two components is responsible for the communication between them, that is, for transferring queries, answers and up dates.
+An interface between the two components is responsible for the communication between them, that is, for transferring queries, answers and "feedback".

 In this paper we will concentrate our attention on the mechanism by which the Knowledge Component carries out one of the assigned functions: to determine the set of domains that can give an answer to the users need for information.
-That is, how it interprets the contents of the query, in which way the information managed by the different domains is stored at the KB and how it accesses to this information.
+That is, how it interprets the content of the query, in which way the information managed by the different domains is stored at the KB and how it accesses to this information.
 The learning mechanism will be discussed in a future work.

-INFORMATION RETRIEVAL INTO A GDSS
+4. INFORMATION RETRIEVAL INTO A GDSS

 An Information Retrieval system (IRS) is a tool that allows representing and storing information to be automatically retrieved at the moment required by the user.
 The most developed is the Information Retrieval (IR) area concerned with selecting from a collection of documents those that are relevant for the information needed by the user.
-Several works have been published at the last ten years.
+Several works have been published at the last ten years (Mladenic, 1999; Baeza-Yates and Ribeiro-Neto, 1999)

-The problem accomplished in this work is something different, because there are no documents to analyze.
-But we will do a brief revision of the IRS published, because they are the base for the IRS proposed by us to implement into a GSSD.
+The problem accomplished in this work is something different: the goal is the identification of the place where the information is located, but there are no documents to analyze.
+Anyway we will do a brief revision of the IRS published, because they are the base for the IRS proposed by us to implement into a GDSS.